metio/terraform-provider-k8s/docs/data-sources/persistent_volume_claim_v1.md

 - `api_group` (String) APIGroup is the group for the resource being referenced.
 If APIGroup is not specified, the specified Kind must be in the core API group.
 For any other third-party types, APIGroup is required.
 - `kind` (String) Kind is the type of resource being referenced
 - `name` (String) Name is the name of resource being referenced
+- `namespace` (String) Namespace is the namespace of resource being referenced Note that when a namespace is specified, a gateway.networking.k8s.io/ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
+See the ReferenceGrant documentation for details.
+(Alpha) This field requires the CrossNamespaceVolumeDataSource feature gate to be enabled.

 <a id="nestedatt--spec--resources"></a>